-- The WRMAIS is supported by a stable, reliable IT platform and supporting IT infrastructure. - a) The establishment of the required IT platform and supporting infrastructure is the function of the Department's Chief Information Officer (CIO) supported by the IT Integrator.
-However, a key requirement of corporate governance of the proposed WRMAIS is to ensure that the CIO establishes and maintains the required IT platform and supporting infrastructure.
-Effective participation by the WRMAIS owner and sub-system owners in the structures and mechanisms currently being established to manage IT infrastructure in the Department is essential.
+The WRMAIS is supported by a stable, reliable IT platform and supporting IT infrastructure.

+a) The establishment of the required IT platform and supporting infrastructure is the function of the Department's Chief Information Officer (CIO) supported by the IT Integrator.
+Effective participation by the WRMAIS owner and subsystem owners in the structures and mechanisms currently being established to manage IT infrastructure in the Department is essential.